sand-worm-labs/docs/docs/ast-builder/functions/text/trimming.md

 # Trimming

-GlueSQL provides several text trimming functions that allow you to remove leading or trailing characters from a text string.
+WormSQL provides several text trimming functions that allow you to remove leading or trailing characters from a text string.

 For this tutorial, we assume there's a table named `Food` with an `id` column of `INTEGER` type and a `name` column of `TEXT` type.